jeffgdotorg/netbox-zero-to-hero/modules/5-making-the-connections/5-making-the-connections.md

 Eric has planned the following cabling schedule for the new Brisbane site, and this needs to be added to NetBox.
 The ISP connection cables will be added in a later module.

 ### Device to Device Interface connections
 These cables will interconnect network devices over Ethernet interfaces.
-For example a direct connection from the WAN Router to the Access Switch.
+For example, a direct connection will exist from the WAN Router to the Access Switch.

 | Device A | Interface A | Device B | Interface B | Cable Type | Cable Color | Cable Length
 | --- | --- | --- | --- | :---: | :---: | :---: |